Polish people: Art

+Food culture

-Popular everyday foods in Poland include pork cutlets (kotlet schabowy), schnitzels, kielbasa sausage, potatoes, coleslaw and salads, soups (barszcz, tomato or meat broth), pierogi dumplings, and bread rolls.
+Meals are typically structured around three main parts: breakfast (śniadanie), dinner (obiad), the largest meal of the day, and supper (kolacja), though eating second breakfast (drugie śniadanie) or evening snacks is characteristic for Poland.
+Popular everyday foods include pork cutlets (kotlet schabowy), schnitzels, kielbasa sausage, potatoes, coleslaw and salads, soups (barszcz, tomato or meat broth), pierogi dumplings, and various types of bread (kaiser rolls, rye bread, bagels).
+Polish cuisine also reflects strong seasonal and religious influences; during Lent, traditional dishes become meatless, often featuring fish like herring or carp, while Christmas Eve (Wigilia) is celebrated with a twelve-dish vegetarian meal.

 Traditional Polish cuisine is hearty and Poles are one of the more obese nations in Europe – approximately 58% of the adult population was overweight in 2019, above the EU average.
 According to data from 2017, meat consumption per capita in Poland was one of the highest in the world, with pork being the most in demand.
+Vegetarianism is on the rise, though this is not measured by the Statistical Office.
 Alcohol consumption is relatively moderate compared to other European states; popular alcoholic beverages include Polish-produced beer, vodka and ciders.

 Religion

 Poles have traditionally adhered to the Christian faith; an overwhelming majority belongs to the Roman Catholic Church, with 87.5% of Poles in 2011 identifying as Roman Catholic.
 According to Poland's Constitution, freedom of religion is ensured to everyone.
 It also allows for national and ethnic minorities to have the right to establish educational and cultural institutions, institutions designed to protect religious identity, as well as to participate in the resolution of matters connected with their cultural identity.

 There are smaller communities primarily comprising Protestants (especially Lutherans), Orthodox Christians (migrants), Jehovah's Witnesses, those irreligious, and Judaism (mostly from the Jewish populations in Poland who have lived in Poland prior to World War II) and Sunni Muslims (Polish Tatars).
 Roman Catholics live all over the country, while Orthodox Christians can be found mostly in the far north-eastern corner, in the area of Białystok, and Protestants in Cieszyn Silesia and Warmia-Masuria regions.
 A growing Jewish population exists in major cities, especially in Warsaw, Kraków and Wrocław.
 Over two million Jews of Polish origin reside in the United States, Brazil, and Israel.

-Religious organizations in the Republic of Poland can register their institution with the Ministry of Interior and Administration creating a record of churches and other religious organizations who operate under separate Polish laws.
+Religious organisations in the Republic of Poland can register their institution with the Ministry of Interior and Administration creating a record of churches and other religious organisations who operate under separate Polish laws.
 This registration is not necessary; however, it is beneficial when it comes to serving the freedom of religious practice laws.

 Slavic Native Faith (Rodzimowiercy) groups, registered with the Polish authorities in 1995, are the Native Polish Church (Rodzimy Kościół Polski), which represents a pagan tradition going back to Władysław Kołodziej's 1921 Holy Circle of Worshippers of Światowid (Święte Koło Czcicieli Światowida), and the Polish Slavic Church (Polski Kościół Słowiański).
 There is also the Native Faith Association (Zrzeszenie Rodzimej Wiary, ZRW), founded in 1996.